-Our mission: To promote philanthropy in support of research, education, and public awareness in audiology and hearing science.
+Our mission: To promote philanthropy in support of public awareness, research, and education in audiology and hearing and balance sciences.

-Our vision: Support for advancements in hearing and balance that enhance the experiences of life.
+Our Vision: Support for advancements in hearing and balance sciences that enhance the experiences of life.

 How did the AAAF begin?

 The American Academy of Audiology Foundation was founded in 1990 by the American Academy of Audiology (AAA) Board of Directors.
-The Foundation underwent a reorganization in 1999 and began to take its current form in 2002.
-The Foundation has grown each year ever since, expanding the number of programs it offers and growing its list of generous supporters.
+The Foundation underwent a reorganization in 1999 leading to its current structure in 2002.
+The Foundation has grown each year, expanding the number of programs it offers and growing its list of generous supporters.

 How is the AAAF related to the American Academy of Audiology?

 The Foundation is an independent 501(c)(3) nonprofit organization.
-It has a Memorandum of Understanding (MOU) with the Academy and is part of the “A4” group of Academy partners along with the American Board of Audiology (ABA), Accreditation Commission for Audiology Education (ACAE), and Student Academy of Audiology (SAA).
+It has a Memorandum of Understanding (MOU) with the Academy and is an Academy partner along with the American Board of Audiology (ABA), Accreditation Commission for Audiology Education (ACAE), and Student Academy of Audiology (SAA).